ian-sobs/KURIPOT/README.md

 # Kuripot

-Kuripot is a simple finance tracker.
+Kuripot is a simple finance tracker created in compliance for our AppDevelopment(3105) class.

 ## Table of Contents